Stacey Porter: Senior national team

 Porter was selected for the Australian women's national softball team at the 2020 Summer Olympics.
 The team came away with one win out of five, beating Italy 1-0 in their second match of the Round Robin and finished fifth overall.
 Full details are in Australia at the 2020 Summer Olympics.

 Recognition

 Porter has been recognised for her softball play.
 She has been named the Australian Softballer of the Year in 2005.
 That year, she was also recognised by being named Blacktown City's 2005 Sportsperson of the Year, and the 2005 Deadly Awards in the category of female sportswoman of the year.
 In 2008, she was the NAIDOC Sportsperson of the Year.

+16 December 2023 Stacey was recognised as a life member for her home association - Tamworth Softball Association.